pyearthsci/lavendar/README.rst

 Data for running the JULES model can be found in the :code:`data/` directory, including driving data for the Mead maize FLUXNET site, a JULES dump file and a JULES land fraction file.
-There are 2 JULES namelist file directories :code:`example_nml` and :code:`williams_nml`. :code:`example_nml` is used as the directory for JULES runs in the example experiment included in the tutorial. :code:`williams_nml` was used to produce a "model truth" JULES run used for sampling psuedo observations in the tutorial example.
+There are 2 JULES namelist file directories :code:`example_nml` and :code:`williams_nml`.
+The :code:`example_nml` directory is used for JULES runs in the example experiment included in the tutorial.
+The :code:`williams_nml` directory was used to produce a "model truth" JULES run from which psuedo observations are sampled in the tutorial example.
+Output from the different JULES model runs are stored in the various subdirectories under the :code:`output/` directory.

 experiment_setup.py
 ^^^^^^^^^^^^^^^^^^^